 Previous NSFF programmes: https://issuu.com/nativespirituk

 Native Spirit Festival is non-competitive.

-IMPORTANT: To be eligible for submission, a Native person must have a designated and genuine key creative role as Director; or Producer and Screenwriter.
+IMPORTANT — PLEASE RESPECTFULLY NOTE: To be eligible for submission, a Native person must have a designated and genuine key creative role as Director.
 This must be clearly stated in the Custom Form and Synopsis.

-*non-English language films must have English subtitles hardcoded to your video file to be eligible (except for films in cinematic language that speak to everyone)
+*Indigenous / non-English language films must have English subtitles hardcoded to the video file to be eligible (except for films in cinematic language that speak to everyone)

 All media submitted to Native Spirit Festival will be considered by the Festival’s selection team.
 Films are selected on the basis that the values presented align with that of Native Spirit Foundation’s work.
 Native Spirit Festival is a charitable project and therefore a non-commercial festival run by dedicated volunteers.